AGE EMPLOY ADDRESS DEBTINC CREDDEBT OTHDEBT DEFAULTER

 For this example, we will fit a Binary Logistic Regression (BLR) model to the dataset.
 The dependent variable is DEFAULTER, where 1 indicates that the customer is a defaulter and 0 indicates otherwise.
 The rest of the variables are the independent variables.
 Since the column AGE denotes three different age groups, we will convert than column into a factor.

-df<- glm(DEFAULTER ~ AGE + EMPLOY + ADDRESS + DEBTINC + CREDDEBT + OTHDEBT, family = binomial, data = df) model
+model <- glm(DEFAULTER ~ AGE + EMPLOY + ADDRESS + DEBTINC + CREDDEBT + OTHDEBT, family = binomial, data = df)

 Using tab_model():